 I still use the stovetop, though, to sauté other ingredients.
 Shaved Brussels sprouts for a little green, onions for savoriness and flavor.
-And Super Firm Cubed Tofu from Nasoya, which may be one of my favorite new meal hacks.
+And tofu from Nasoya.

 I roasted the squash and apples first, and then—while the squash was getting nicely crispy on the outside, tender on the inside—I sautéed the tofu cubes with smoked paprika and coconut aminos.
 I added onion and Brussels sprouts, and by the time everything was tender, the squash and apples were practically ready.
 I folded everything together, added a pinch of salt and a splash of apple cider vinegar, and voilà—a beautifully autumnal, simple, flavorful breakfast dish.